Kaylaf16/FoodMood/README.md

 npm start
 ```

-If you run this correctly you should see "Local Host 8000" running on the terminal
+If you run this correctly you should see "Local Host running on port 8000" running on the terminal

 ## Deployment